YU-Zhejian/libceu/Readme.md

 It is still under development.
 Do not use.

+## Supported Operating Systems

 For Visual Studio Users:

 Tested under MS Visual Studio 2019 (Windows 7) and 2022 (Windows 10).
 A Windows 10 SDK and Universal C Runtime (UCRT) should be needed.

+## Building libceu

+## Integrating libceu to Your Program

+## Future Targets

+Further modularize CMake modules.

+Add [GNU Autotools](https://www.gnu.org/software/autoconf/) and [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)/[pkgconf](http://pkgconf.org/) support to allow it run on ancient OS that does not have a CMake.